odlp/dmatrix/README.md

 N.B. the `build_arg` and `env` keys can both contain multiple variants.

-Run:
+### Adapt your Dockerfile

+Wire-up the ARG and ENV variables as required.

+### Run

 ```
 bundle exec dmatrix -- <your command>
 ```

-If not command is specified the default Docker command should run.
+If no command is specified the default Docker command will run.